 Automate Repetitive Code with GitHub Copilot

-- Start Typing a Pattern: Begin by entering the initial lines of a function, loop, or any repeating code pattern.
+- Type the Beginning: Start with the first lines of a function, loop, or repetitive pattern.

 -